-These Lights come in many designs with a construction from aluminum, steel, or ABS (plastic).
+These lights come in many designs with construction from aluminum, steel, or ABS (plastic).
 They are more attractive to off-road drivers since they produce different colors in their lighting systems.
 You’ll also notice that they are not just mounted anywhere.
 Most people prefer installing them on the upper parts of the vehicle to provide a far-reaching light.

 Types of Off-Road Lights

 As we delve further, you are probably asking yourself; which are the types of off-road lights available?
 Now, you’ll encounter two main designs in either individual lamps or light bars.
 These lights shine in a particular beam pattern to serve the specific purpose the driver intends.